A regular column on Treading Lightly Upon The Earth

 When it’s time to replace a car because it is becoming too expensive to run, cast around for a model with the lowest possible fuel consumption, and car share as much as you can.

-Clear the back seat of all the litter that prevents you offering a lift to your neighbour, and take it in turns to take the children to school.
+Clear the back seat of all the litter that prevents you from offering a lift to your neighbour, and take it in turns to take the children to school.
 Just by doing that, you’ve halved petrol consumption at a stroke.

 If you’ve got public transport serving your area, get everybody to use it and if the timetable doesn’t suit, make representations to the people in charge and get it changed.